 It is important that as a grandparent, you support the parent caring for your grandchild.

 If necessary, be a resource to supervise contact between your own child and your grandchildren.

-Our Nevada divorce lawyers have extensive experience in all aspects of family law.
+Our Nevada family law attorneys have extensive experience with grandparent visitation cases, child guardianships, adoptions and terminations.
 We have handled over 2,000 family law matters and have conducted close to 100 family law trials.
 Let our experience help protect your rights.

-If you are going through a divorce contact us today for an initial consultation.
+If you are considering filing for grandparent rights contact us today for an initial consultation.
 We represent clients throughout Summerlin, Henderson, Las Vegas, North Las Vegas and the surrounding areas.
 We employ common sense and attempt to cost-effectively resolve disputes.
 When the need arises, however, we are prepared to litigate and take matters to trial.
 Don’t wait.
 Call our family law attorneys today at (702) 433-2889 or fill out our on-line form for more information.
-You can also check out our free divorce guide if you have any further questions.